-There is much, too, in first impressions, and as vet I have not recovered from the pain and annovance of my outset here.
-My friends at New-York expended much eloquence-eloquence wasted in vain !- in endeavouring to dissuade me from a winter journey to Canada.
-I listened, and was grateful for their solicitude, but must own I did not credit the picture they drew of the difficulties and désagrémens I was destined to meet by the way.
-I had chosen, they said, (Heaven knows I did not choose it,) the very worst season for a journey through the state of New-York; the usual facilities for travelling were now suspended; a few weeks sooner the rivers and canals had been open; a few weeks later the roads, smoothed up with snow, had been in sleighing order; now, the navigation was frozen, and the roads so broken up as to be nearly impassable.
-Then there was only a night boat on the Hudson, "to proceed," as the printed paper set forth, "to Albany, or as far as the ice permitted."
-All this, and more, were represented to me-and with so much apparent reason and real feeling, and in words and tones so difficult to resist!
-But though I could appreciate the kindness of those persuasive words, they brought no definite idea to my mind; I could form no notion of difficulties which by fair words, presence of mind, and money in my pocket. could not be obviated.
-I had travelled half over the continent of Europe, often alone, and had never yet been in circumstances where these availed not.
-In my ignorance I could conceive none; but I would not lightly counsel a similar journey to any one-certainly not to a woman.
+There is much in first impressions, and as yet I have not ecovered from the pain and annoyance of my outset here.
+My riends at New York expended much eloquence - eloquence vasted in vain! - in endeavouring to dissuade me from a vinter journey to Canada.
+I listened, and was grateful for heir solicitude, but must own I did not credit the picture they lrew of the difficulties and désagrémens I was destined to meet by the way.
+I had chosen, they said, the very worst season for journey through the state of New York; the usual facilities or travelling were now suspended; a few weeks sooner the ivers and canals had been open; a few weeks later the roads, moothed up with snow, had been in sleighing order; - now. he navigation was frozen, and the roads so broken up as to be nearly impassable.
+Then there was only a night boat on the Iudson, "to proceed," as the printed paper set forth, "to Albany, or as far as the ice permitted."
+All this, and more, vere represented to me - and with so much apparent reason nd real feeling, and in words and tones so difficult to resist!
+But though I could appreciate the kindness of those persuasive vords, they brought no definite idea to my mind; I could form o notion of difficulties which by fair words, presence of mind, nd money in my pocket, could not be obviated.
+I had traelled half over the continent of Europe, often alone, and had ever yet been in circumstances where these availed not. by ignorance I could conceive none; but, with the experience have gained, I would not lightly counsel a similar journey to ny one, certainly not to a woman.

-As we ascended the Hudson in the night, I lost. of course, the view of that supurb scenery which I was assured even winter could not divest of all its beauty-rather clothed it in a different kind of beauty.
-At the very first blush of morning, I escaped from the heated cabin, crowded with listless women and clamorous children, and found my way to the I was surprised by a spectacle as beautiful as it was new to me.
-The Catskill mountains which we had left behind us in the night, were still visible, but just melting from the view, robed in a misty purple light, while our magnificent steamerthe prow armed with a sharp iron sheath for the purpose-was crashing its way through solid ice four inches thick, which seemed to close behind us into an adhesive mass, so that the wake of the vessel was not distinguished a few yards from the stern: yet in the path thus opened, and only seemingly closed, followed at some little distance a beautiful schooner and two smaller steam-vessels.
-I walked up and down, from the prow to the stern, refreshed by the keen frosty air, and the excitement caused by various picturesque effects, on the ice-bound river and the frozen shores. till we reached Hudson.
+As we ascended the Hudson in the night, I lost, of course, he view of that superb scenery which I was assured even winter could not divest of all its beauty - rather clothed it in a different kind of beauty.
+At the very first blush of morning I escaped from the heated cabin, crowded with listless women and clamorous children, and found my way to the deck. surprised by a spectacle as beautiful as it was new to me.
+Catskill mountains, which we had left behind us in the night, were still visible, but just melting from the view, robed in a misty purple light, while our magnificent steamer - the prow armed with a sharp iron sheath for the purpose - was crashing its way through solid ice four inches thick, which seemed to close behind us into an adhesive mass, so that the wake of the vessel was not distinguished a few yards from the stern: yet in the path thus opened, and only seemingly closed, followed at some little distance a beautiful schooner and two smaller steamvessels.
+I walked up and down, from the prow to the stern, refreshed by the keen frosty air, and the excitement caused by various picturesque effects, on the ice-bound river and the frozen shores, till we reached Hudson.
 Beyond this town it was not safe for the boat to advance, and we were still thirty miles below Albany.
-After leaving Hudson, (with the exception of the rail-road between Albany and Utica,) it was all heavy, weary work; the most painfully fatiguing journey I everremember.
+After leaving Hudson (with the exception of the railroad between Albany and Utica), it was all heavy, weary work; the most painfully fatiguing journey I ever remember.
 Such were the roads, that we were once six hours going eleven miles.
-What was usually a day's journey from one town, or one good inn to another, occupied sometimes a day and a night, or even two days.
+What was usually a day's journey from one town, or one good inn, to another, occupied sometimes a day and a night, or even two days.